morgendagen/riden-dongle/README.md

   inst.write_termination = "\n"
 ```

-Also, when writing to the device (normally done with `.write(message)`), follow that operation with one of the following:

-- `.read()` (but then, you could probably have used `.query()` instead)
-- sleep of more than 150ms

-... as your client device may put multiple commands in one network packet, leading to overflows, and silent lockup of the socket server in the dongle.
-You may need to reboot the dongle (can then still be done via the web interface) to restore operation.

-This type of problem does not exist with VXI-11.
+Also, be aware that when writing many commands to the device, the network and the device will queue them up.
+As a result, the delay between the moment your client issues a command, and the moment the device handles the command, can be significant.
+If you do not want that, insert a sleep of more than 150ms after each write command, forcing the network to send 1 command at a time.

+VXI-11 does not have this problem, since every command requires an ACK.

 ## Hardware Preparations